rootstrap/blog/content/White or black hat? - Pablo Blanco.md

 2.  **Face sophisticated attacks**

-    The ethical hacker tends to think like a hacker and is prepared to implement defense mechanisms for possible attacks that a professional hacker could deploy.
+    The ethical hacker tends to think like a hacker and is prepared to implement defence mechanisms for possible attacks that a professional hacker could deploy.

 3.  **Defensive strategy**